C. Divakaran

 C. Divakaran (born 4 September 1942) is an Indian politician, from Thiruvananthapuram, Kerala.
 He is a State Executive Member of Communist Party of India (CPI), and National Working Committee Member of All India Trade Union Congress (AITUC).
 A former Minister of Food and Civil Supplies in the Government of Kerala.
-He represented the Karunagappalli constituency in Kollam district from 2006 to 2016 and presently representing Nedumangad constituency in Thiruvananthapuram, in the Kerala Legislative Assembly.
+He represented the Karunagappalli constituency in Kollam district from 2006 to 2016 and from 2016 to 2021 represented Nedumangad constituency in Thiruvananthapuram, in the Kerala Legislative Assembly.
 He is a vivid writer and published 3 books.

 Early life and family

 Divakaran was born on 4 September 1942 to C. K. Shivarama Panikkar and Ammukuttyamma at Thiruvananthapuram in Kerala.
 His initial schooling was in Kamaleshwaram Government School and then at SMV High School, Thiruvananthapuram.
 In 1957, he was appointed the first prime minister of the school parliament, a new concept introduced by the efforts of the then efforts of the Education Minister Prof. Joseph Mundassery in E.M.S.Namboodhiripad's ministry.
 This marked a turning point in his school and political career.
 Later he joined Thiruvananthapuram University College to do his degree course.

 He was elected as a General Secretary of MG college pre-university association and magazine editor at University college.
 His writing, his own preaching style and a prominent personality made C Divakaran the favorite in the college.

 After his B.A. and BEd degrees he started working as a teacher at Ottasekharamangalam and K.S.Abhraham Memorial Higher Secondary school at Thirumala, Thiruvananthapuram.
 He is living with his wife Smt.
 T.V.Hemalatha and 2 children in Manacaud at Thiruvananthapuram.